 If you like to save a wee bit of money and avoiding the weekend influx, we suggest looking for mid-week stays in January and throughout the year.

-Super Bowl Sunday can be a great day to ski, especially if the Denver Broncos happen to be playing in the big game.
-The slopes generally clear out and the bars fill up just in time for the festivities. (for places to watch the big game, check here.
+Super Bowl Sunday can be a great day to ski.
+The slopes generally clear out and the bars fill up just in time for the festivities.
+For places to watch the big game, check here.
 Sometimes Super Bowl Sunday falls in January.
-Some years it happens in February).
+Some years it happens in February.

 Make sure you plan ahead for anything and everything during weekends and over the MLK weekend holiday.
 Breckenridge is close enough to Denver and Boulder to ensure that Saturdays and Sundays fill up with weekend warriors.
 Leave enough time for shuttle rides or to drive and park and remember there’s not as much free parking anymore in town.
 Parking is still free after 3 p.m. in certain lots in town.
 Check the parking information here.
 Or, better yet, take the free bus, Uber or use Zipcar or carpool.